yzjedu/lab-11-hazel_theresa_oreoluwa/algorithm.md

 parameters: none
 return: file name
 Algorithm:
-1. prompt user to enter a file name
+1. Prompt the user to enter a file name
-2. while file name does not exist:
+2. While the file name does not exist:
-   3. prompt user to enter a file name
+   1. Prompt the user to enter a file name again
-4. return filename
+3. return filename

 Function 2: